arnested/php-extras/README.md

 The function `php-extras-generate-eldoc` will download the PHP manual from [php.net](http://php.net) and extract the function definitions (slow) and store them in a hash table on disk for you.
+Your Emacs must be build with libxml2 and Emacs should be able to find the `gzip` executable somewhere along its `exec-path`.

 If you install `php-extras` as an ELPA package the hash table is already generated for you.

 ## Auto complete source for PHP functions based